C Function

 Working with arrays

-For more information about working with arrays.
+_ Learn more about working with arrays_

-• Multidimensional Arrays - Multidimensional arrays can change index order when passed from Julia to C. In C code, the array will be transposed, which means that when accessing elements of the array, the change in index order must be accounted for.
+Multidimensional arrays — multidimensional arrays can change the order of indexes when transferring from Julia to C. In C code, the array will be transposed, which means that when accessing the elements of the array, you need to take into account the change in the order of the indexes.
 For example, there is an array in Julia:

-Example of a three-dimensional array in Julia:
+An example of a three-dimensional array in Julia:

 a = reshape(1:24, 2, 3, 4)